NVHOH COVID 19 Notice to Community Providers

 The old idiom may be familiar to many drug users who often find themselves battling more than one addiction.
-Previous research has shown multiple substance abuse disorders often go hand in hand.
-A new study suggests simply using marijuana can lead to a much higher risk of developing an alcohol use disorder.
+While previous research has shown multiple substance abuse disorders often go hand in hand, a new study suggests simply using marijuana can lead to a much higher risk of developing an alcohol use disorder.

 Finding the Link

-Researchers at Columbia University analyzed data from 27,461 people who had used marijuana at the times of the first testing, but had no history of alcohol related disorders.
-When researchers checked back three years later, they found marijuana users were five times more likely to develop an alcohol abuse disorder.
+Researchers at Columbia University analyzed data from 27,461 people who had used marijuana at the time of first testing, but had no history of alcohol related disorders.
+When reserachers checked back three years later, they found marijuana users were five times more likely to have developed an alcohol abuse disorder.